zazum/vscode-docs/docs/python/debugging.md

 1. Switch to the Run view, select the appropriate configuration from the debugger dropdown list, and start the debugger.

 1. The debugger should stop on the `debugpy.breakpoint()` call, from which point you can use the debugger normally.
-You can, of course, set other breakpoints in the script code using the UI instead of using `debugpy.breakpoint()`.
+You have the option of setting other breakpoints in the script code by using the UI instead of using `debugpy.breakpoint()`.

 ### Remote script debugging with SSH

 Remote debugging allows you to step through a program locally within VS Code while it runs on a remote computer.
-It is not necessary to install VS Code on the remote computer.
-For added security, you may want or need to use a secure connection, such as SSH, to the remote computer when debugging.
+You don't have to install VS Code on the remote computer.
+For added security, you may need to use a secure connection, such as SSH, to the remote computer when debugging.

 > **Note**: On Windows computers, you may need to install [Windows 10 OpenSSH](https://docs.microsoft.com/windows-server/administration/openssh/openssh_install_firstuse) to have the `ssh` command.

 The following steps outline the general process to set up an SSH tunnel.
-An SSH tunnel allows you to work on your local machine as if you were working directly on the remote in a more secure manner than if a port was opened for public access.
+An SSH tunnel allows you to work on your local machine as if you were working directly on the remote in a more secure manner as opposed to a port that is opened for public access.

 **On the remote computer:**